An Apostille is a certificate that authenticates the signature of a public official on a document for use in another country. An Apostille certifies:

 The Apostille does not validate the contents of the document.

-The university does not offer notary and aspostille services; moreover, the campus is closed for normal business because of COVID-19.
-Therefore, students can handle the apostille service directly with the CA Secretary of State, or utilize a private notary service.
+The university does not offer notary and apostille services; moreover, the campus is closed for normal business because of COVID-19.
+Students can handle the apostille service directly with the CA Secretary of State, or utilize a private notary service.
 LMU has worked frequently with a particular, although not endorsed, service because of its proximity to the campus and the full range of services offered to students.
 QueenBee Notary is familiar with the LMU policies, and is able to help you through this process.
 You may choose any service you want to use.
 Ensure that the service you choose is able to handle your requirements, including the obtainment of the apostille at a California Secretary of State office.

 Prior to sending a transcript or diploma, you should consult the service so they may help you through their process.
 Documents should not be sent to the Office of the Registrar; rather, send them directly to the service provider at the address they give you.